MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 :::image type="content" source="../../../../assets/images/submission/validation-navigation-left-navigation.png" alt-text="Graphic shows an example of left navigation rail that conflicts with the primary Teams navigation.":::

-* Tabs with toolbar in left rail must leave 20 pixels spacing from Teams left navigation. [*Mandatory Fix*]
+* If your tab has a toolbar on left side without any navigational components, toolbar must leave 20 pixels spacing from Teams left navigation. [*Mandatory Fix*]

     :::image type="content" source="../../../../assets/images/submission/validation-navigation-spacing-between-toolbar.png" alt-text="validation-nav-spacing-between-toolbar":::